Harvard ID cards provide access to on-campus facilities and resources, such as:

 - Crimson Cash

-Harvard ID cards are issued during Opening Weekend, June 21 and 22, to students taking courses on campus who do not already have an active Harvard ID card.
+Harvard ID cards are issued during Opening Weekend, June 21 and 22, to students who do not already have an active Harvard ID card.
+Please note ID cards are issued in-person and cannot be mailed.

 How do I get my ID card?